lowtolerance/Popout.js/README.md

 <script src="js/popout.js" type="text/javascript"></script>
 ```

 to the bottom of your pages.
+If you need to support IE, include [ExplorerCanvas](http://excanvas.sourceforge.net/) as well.

 By default, Popout.js will look for any elements with a classname of 'pop' and style them accordingly.
 You can override this classname and other variables by modifying the `init.js` script.

-Configuration variables include:
+####Configuration variables include:

 **canvasID** - Declare ID to give injected Canvas element.
 Default is `depth`.
 **popoutSelector** - Class name to targer.
 Default is `pop`.
 **gradientStop** - Adjust gradient.
 Higher values = darker gradients.
 Default is `60`.
 **stroke** - Apply a stroke to drawn shapes.
 Deafuls is `false`.

-There are also some experimental configuration variables, but they come with some caveats:
+####Experimental variables
+These come with some caveats.
+You have been warned!

 **height** - Declare canvas height.
 By default, the canvas is window-sized, and will resize along with the window. *Overriding the default will set a static the canvas element to a static height.*
 **noSides** - Only draw top and bottom faces, ignoring the right and left sides.
 Default is `false`.